-Whether you’ve got a dedicated space or are looking to add a new function to your guest bedroom, we’ve rounded up all the best office stationery, from functional to funky, in one helpful article.
-Here you'll find essentials like the best pens and pencils, as well as items you might not have thought of, such as planners and calendars to help you stay organised.
+Whether you’ve got a dedicated space or you're looking to add a new function to your guest bedroom, we’ve rounded up a great selection of the best office stationery, from functional to fun, in one helpful article.
 Read on for our pick of the best office stationery for creative professionals.

 01. Field Notes Memo Book (3 pack)

 No home office is complete without a notebook for jotting down inspired ideas or scribbling notes as you speak to your team-mates, editor or client.
 For quality and versatility, try this set of three from Field Notes.
 Each Field Notes Memo Book notebook has a different type of paper: there's one plain book for doodles and sketches, one lined book for notes, and one book of graph paper for wireframes and user flows.

 These notebooks are passport-sized, which is ideal for slotting in a bag or pocket to take out and about with you.
 Each has 48 pages, and a simple card cover.
 If you're after something larger or with a more robust cover, you can't really do better than a classic Moleskine notebook.

 There’s no denying the Faber-Castell Ondoro Twist Ballpoint Pen is expensive, but in an age when most of our work is done on a desktop, laptop or tablet, occasional handwritten notes are more important than ever.
 The hexagonal barrel made from smoked oak certainly makes this pen stand out.
 It can take a bit of getting used to, but it also makes it comfortable to hold, and encourages you to grip the pen in a way that helps you write smoothly.

 We recommend this pen for anyone who wants to add a little class and character to their office stationery collection.
 With reasonably priced refills available, it can last forever, too.

 03. Faber-Castell 9000 Pencil Art Set of 12